IR filament sensor calibration (MMU2S)

 - Tighten the M3 screws on the chimney.

-- Insert the smallest 1.5 mm Allen key (which was included in the kit) instead of a filament into the extruder (without preheating), push it in between the Bondtech gears to move the lever (don't be afraid to apply a fair amount of downward force).
+- Insert the smallest 1.5 mm Allen key (ideally the long one included in the MMU kit) instead of a filament into the extruder (without preheating), push it in between the Bondtech gears to move the lever (don't be afraid to apply a fair amount of downward force in order to get the key in between the gears).
 If the IR sensor value turns to 1, the calibration is done correctly.

 - If the IR sensor value stays at 0, pull out the Allen key from the extruder.
 Loosen the M3 screws on the chimney and move chimney tiny little bit to the right.
 Return back to step 4.